mossydidar/mossydidar/README.md

 ## Hello there, I'm Mostafa Didar👋
-### I'm a Postgrad student of AI and Machine Learning at the University of Adelaide!
+### I'm Data Analytics Professional with a Masters in AI and Machine Learning!

 🔭 I’m currently exploring AI applications in the Natural Language Domain.